pbarber/uk-isochrones-map/README.md

 To use the Small Areas dataset in the app, I applied the conversion above in mapshaper, then simplified the file to 15% of the original.

-## App
+### App setup

-To run the app, open [index.html](index.html) in a web browser.
+To run the app, clone the github repo and open [index.html](index.html) in a web browser.
 The app consists of a single HTML file and uses JavaScript.

 Key JavaScript libraries used are: